Original Review date: August 2015. Tested with Suunto Smart HR Strap and 1.5 – 2.4.1 firmware (updated August 2017)

 Interestingly we are now seeing a glonass.7d file in addition to the sgee.7d file in the hidden Moveslink directory, suggesting GLONASS satellites may now be in play.
 The GPS chip is capable, but it certainly doesn’t appear on the Suunto spec sheet.
 So it’s probably a file generated for the Suunto Traverse and other capable models only.

 Again identical to the Ambit2 skip this section if you want – creating a breadcrumb course is easily done via the Movescount site using either Google Maps or OpenStreetMap.
 Both have an auto-follow roads function when drawing your course, and with the OSM version this includes trails.
-While October 2015 saw an update to topo style OSM maps, they are not fully rendering for us, and waypoints are still stuck on Google maps.
 You can also import GPX files to Movescount if you’ve already got the course (though not any waypoints associated with the course).

 And regarding waypoints (points of interest) there are two types which are managed and used separately – waypoints on a course and standalone.
 Course waypoints must be part of the course and only visible when navigating the course.
 Standalone waypoints are just as they sound.

 You can create waypoints via Movescount or on the watch itself (if you know the coordinates).
-Annoyingly the standalone waypoint creation map is only via Google Maps which is all but useless for trail detail.
-And you can’t export the waypoints you’ve collected on the watch at all, which makes OpenStreetMap editing or waypoint sharing painful.
+Thankfully Suunto have switched from Google to OpenStreetMap for waypoint creation as Google was hopeless for trail detail.
+But you still can’t export the waypoints you’ve collected on the watch at all, which makes OpenStreetMap editing or waypoint sharing painful.

 You navigate to a selected standalone waypoint by line of sight bearings and distance, then manually select the next waypoint to navigate to if required.
 Unfortunately, when navigating a course there is no functionality to give distance to go or ETA against the course itself.